 The Thrifty Scot is based in Glasgow and is owned and operated by Peter Kenny.
 Having been involved in the financial sector since 2000, Peter Kenny has published hundreds of articles related to money saving ideas.

 Here is a little information about “Rat Race Players“:

 Cashflow 101 Board Game and E Game focuses on cashflow generation and passive income.
 Hopefully this website will help you find others to play the Cashflow Games and learn your way out of the ratrace.

 Cashflow 101 game is a financial education board game.
 It’s fun to play, and while having fun you’ll learn a lot about finance, accounting, and investing.
 You’ll see that the way you spend your money in the game often reflects the way you interact with money in real life.
 This can be a real eye-opener, especially when your methods aren’t working well in the real world.
 In the game, learn how to get out of the “rat race” (a little wheel on the cashflow game board) and reach financial freedom, where you are not working anymore for money, but instead money is working for you.
 Your progress is evaluated through personal balance sheets and income statements.
 While having fun you will easily master essentials concepts, ideas about money, and most of all you will realize how easy it can be to become wealthy.

 The total from the charity drive is now at $45.
 Since the money is in a PayPal account, I will wait until a little more is in the account to reduce withdrawal fees and maximize the charitable contribution.
-After the threshold is met, I will poll you, the reader, as to which charity we should donate the money to.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+After the threshold is met, I will poll you, the reader, as to which charity we should donate the money to.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).